-The 111 medals from the David Allen collection were purchased at auction in 2011.
+The 111 medals from the David Allen collection document the history of agricultural shows and rural industries across Australia.
 They range in date from the mid-19th to the early 20th centuries and help to reveal the meanings settlers placed on agricultural and pastoral activities.

 Although little is known of each medal's provenance prior to its acquisition by Allen, all but one of the medals purchased by the National Museum is inscribed with details of the awarding show society, class, date and recipient.
 This will help the Museum to gather precise and detailed provenance for each medal.

 Aldinga Annual Ploughing Match medal, 1853.
 Noble Numismatics

 Bathurst Juvenile Industrial Exhibition NSW medal awarded to George T Harvey in 1881.
 Noble Numismatics

 National Agricultural & Industrial Association of Queensland Jubilee medal.
 Noble Numismatics

 Horticultural Society New South Wales medal for a collection of plants, awarded to Mr R Piper, gardener to H Moore Esq, in 1868.
 Noble Numismatics

 Ovens & Murray Agricultural & Pastoral Association medal awarded to the Government Experimental Farm in 1880 for 'Best Shorthorn Bull'.
 Noble Numismatics